piccolomo/plotext/docs/source/bar.rst

 Simple Stacked Bar
 ~~~~~~~~~~~~~~~~~~

-Same recipe as :ref:`simple_bar`, but the bars are now cumulative per category — the x ticks at each segment boundary make the contribution of each group visible at a glance.
+Same recipe as :ref:`simple bar style <simple_bar>`, but the bars are now cumulative per category, the numerical *x* ticks at each segment boundary make the contribution of each group visible at a glance.

 .. code-block:: python